 - source flux estimation in support of profile-fitting photometry, - construction of curve-of-growth data for aperture corrections, - more accurate flux determination for very bright sources, - serve as a truth measurement to test the robustness of profile-fitting photometry, and - accurate source flux determination for extended sources in which the PSF does not accurately model the light distribution.

-There are three main parts to the WAPP system: local background determination, aperture photometry, and additional source characterization.
-The system is described below
+There are three main parts to the WAPP system: aperture photometry using the frames, aperture photometry using the co-adds and additional source characterization using the co-adds.
+The system is described below.